 2. Fulong Beach

 A close contender is Fulong Beach.
 Fulong Beach is a 40-minute train ride away from Taipei Main Station.
-Keep in mind, this is the old train, or TRA, not the MRT.
+Keep in mind, that this is the old train, or TRA, not the MRT.

 Head north until you arrive at Fulong Station.
 From there, it’s a short walk to the beach.
-Unlike Bai Sha Wan, there is an entry fee for this beach, at least the main area.
+Unlike Bai Sha Wan, there is an entry fee for this beach, at least in the main area.

 The regular entry is 100 NT for each person.
 You would think if there’s an entry fee at least some of the money would go to cleaning the beach.
 But that doesn’t seem to be the case.